mpatel4444/homeWork_week5/README.md

 #Day Planner

-Day Planner application that allows the user to save events for each hour of the day.
+Day Planner is the application that allows the user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
 The app displays standard business hours (9 a.m. to 5 p.m.).
 Each time slot represents one hour and contains the following:

 The time